Open-Catalyst-Project/tutorial/README.md

 A limitation of this is Codespaces does not currently provide GPUs.

+### On your own computer

+There is a Dockerfile at .devcontainer/Dockerfile.
+You can build it from the root of the repository like this.

+`docker build -t ocp-tutorial .devcontainer`

+Then run the image like:

+`docker run -it --rm -p 8888:8888 -v "${PWD}":/home/mambauser/tutorial ocp-tutorial jupyter-lab --ip=0.0.0.0 --no-browser`

+Open the url that looks like: http://127.0.0.1:8888/lab?token=...

+and browse to the tutorial folder.
+You can run the notebooks from there.

 ## Contributors

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/Open-Catalyst-Project/tutorial/graphs/contributors).